How do you comfort someone when they tell you they have cancer, when they cry or when they despair for losing their job?

 Give them instead space to be sad, silent or even cry.

-But banter and positivity is lots of effort.
-The option I like most these days is to stay present and nearby.
-Baybe rub their shoulder and back a little bit, but not too close.
+The option I like most these days is to stay present and near.
+Maybe rub their shoulder and back a little bit, as if to say “it will be OK”.

 The idea you want to give is that “I’m here for you… As soon as you are ready.
 But take your time“.